technologiestiftung/giessdenkiez-de/readme-new.md

 **Attention: Setting up Gieß den Kiez requires software development expertise.** We offer various level of help in setting up the project, for more information visit: https://deinestadt.giessdenkiez.de/

-⚠️ **For sucessfully setting up Gieß den Kiez for your city, you need a dataset of the trees which should be shown on the map.** ⚠️

 ### The following setup was tested on this environment:
 - macOS Ventura (Version 13.5.1)
 - Apple MacBook M2